lflachs/solidity-base/README.md

    ```sh
    npm install
    ```
-3. To run the project locally, install and run [Ganache](https://www.trufflesuite.com/ganache)
+3. Install and run [Ganache](https://www.trufflesuite.com/ganache), you can also use the docker-file to run a ganache server locally